Best DJ Music

 Although Harvey is content to play local shows, she hopes to someday use music as a means to travel the world.

 “I want to make it big in the world,” Harvey says.
-“But I’d be happy to just be able to support myself full time as a DJ.
+“But I’d be happy to just be able to support myself full time as a DJ.”